OSUMed/InventoryChecker/README.md

 Given file data.txt, accomplish the following:

 1. parse products using File I/O
-2. Use OOP Class principles- Use Singleton System Design approach
+2. Use OOP Class principles with the Singleton System Design approach
 3. Find the products that need to be reordered.
 4. Output it into a file: